Arctic Featured Content

 - Sea Ice for Walrus Outlook: The Sea Ice for Walrus Outlook is a resource for Alaska Native subsistence hunters, coastal communities, and others interested in sea ice and walrus.
 The SIWO provides weekly reports from April through June that contain information on sea-ice conditions relevant to walruses in the Northern Bering Sea and southern Chukchi Sea regions of Alaska.

 Arctic Global Teleconnections

 - Coastal Change Hazards Portal: Melting glaciers in the Arctic will pose a greater threat of sea-level rise to other parts of the Nation.
 Through the Coastal Change Hazards Portal, the USGS provides web-based access to coastal-hazard information and products that can assist those working to protect resources, identify risks, and help prevent economic losses along the Nation’s shorelines.

-- Permafrost Carbon Network: The amount of soil carbon that is estimated to be stored in soils and permafrost of high latitude ecosystems is twice as much as carbon that is currently contained in the atmosphere.
-In a warmer world permafrost thawing and decomposition of previously frozen organic carbon is one of the more likely positive feedbacks from terrestrial ecosystems to the atmosphere.
-The main objectives of this network are to synthesize and link existing research about permafrost carbon and climate in a format that can be assimilated by biospheric and climate models.
+- Permafrost Carbon Network: It is estimated that there is twice as much soil carbon stored in the soils and permafrost of high latitude ecosystems as carbon currently contained in the atmosphere.
+In a warmer world, permafrost thawing and decomposition of previously frozen organic carbon is one of the more likely positive feedbacks from terrestrial ecosystems to the atmosphere.
+The primary objective of this network is to synthesize and link existing research about permafrost carbon and climate in a format that can be assimilated by biospheric and climate models.